Hyperbolic times in Minkowski space: Hyperbolic time functions

 where the subscript is shorthand for a partial derivative.
 This equation was first written by d'Alembert in 1747 to describe the problem of a vibrating string, long before the unification of space and time into spacetime \cite{oliveira2020d}.
 Remarkably, the scalar wave equation, with its finite propagation speed, is inherently relativistic in natural units.
 We write the equation as a conservation law to demonstrate energy conservation

-This form of the wave equation gives us the energy density $\mathcal{E}$ and the flux density $\mathcal{F}$.\footnote{We can also compute these quantities from the energy-momentum tensor of a scalar field contracted with the timelike Killing vector, but the formulation as a conservation law seems simpler requiring only the formation of total derivatives in the wave equation \cite{bizon2022characteristic}.} The total energy is the integral of the energy density over space, $E = \int_{-\infty}^{\infty}\mathcal{E}\, dx$.
+This form of the wave equation gives us the energy density $\mathcal{E}$ and the flux density $\mathcal{F}$.\footnote{We can also compute these quantities from the energy-momentum tensor of a scalar field, but the formulation as a conservation law seems simpler requiring only the formation of total derivatives in the wave equation \cite{bizon_saddle-point_2010}.} The total energy is the integral of the energy density over space, $E = \int_{-\infty}^{\infty}\mathcal{E}\, dx$.
 The scalar field in the standard time coordinate has globally conserved energy, assuming that the boundary terms vanish due to the finite speed of propagation,

 However, our experience with isolated dynamical systems suggests they lose energy to radiation.
 We want a formula that relates the energy decay to radiation flux at null infinity.
 In null coordinates, the energy calculated along null infinity (also called Bondi energy after \cite{bondi1962gravitational}) readily captures such decay.
 We have seen that the standard time coordinate does not capture the asymptotic behavior adequately.
 One might anticipate, therefore, that slices approaching null infinity instead of spatial infinity will capture the energy loss.
 To see if that is the case, we compute the wave equation in Milne coordinates